-To operate the head, first, make sure that the intake/fill valve, located aft and to the port side of the ski box, is open.
+To operate the head, first, make sure that the intake/fill valve located below the through-hole in the floor of the starboard console is open.
 The valve is open when its handle is pointing straight up.
 This will allow water to enter the head upon flushing.